 Lights, Lights, Lights, Lights

-Driving home along the Kuhio Highway, take a short detour to the Kilauea Point Lighthouse, built in 1913 as a navigational aid for commercial shipping between Hawaii and Asia (3500 Kilauea Road, Kilauea).
-More importantly, you now have a completely valid reason to go back to the Kilauea Fish Market for dinner.
+Driving home along the Kuhio Highway, take two short detours before rolling back into Princeville.
+The first?
+The Kapa’a outpost of Bubba’s, the casual, good-humored beach shack that has been flipping Kauai’s best burgers for years (4-1421 Kuhio Highway).
+The second?
+The Kilauea Point Lighthouse, which was built in 1913 as a navigational aid for commercial shipping between Hawaii and Asia (3500 Kilauea Road).
+And if the double bubba didn’t tempt you, you now have a valid reason to return to the Kilauea Fish Market for dinner.

 Nā Pali Wants A Cracker

 But hikers, fear not.
-The Kalalau Trail, spanning 11 miles between Ke’e Beach and the Kalalau Valley, offers adventurers a spectacular option for exploring this rugged piece of coastline.
-Day hikers can trek two miles in to Hanakapiai Beach and Falls, while hikers with permits should consider venturing four miles further, to the even more secluded Hanakoa Valley and Falls.
-Either way, you’ll be surrounded by an unforgettable vista of towering emerald cliffs—one that deserves another look later this afternoon.
+The Kalalau Trail, spanning 11 miles between Ke’e Beach and the Kalalau Valley, offers adventurers several spectacular options for exploring.
+Day hikers can trek two miles in to Hanakapiai Beach and Falls, while hikers with permits should consider venturing four miles further to the secluded Hanakoa Valley and Falls.
+But overnighters will receive the greatest reward of all, as they set up camp at the end of the trail on the other-worldly Kalalau Beach (permits required).

 Bali Hai May Call You, Any Night, Any Day

 After a strenuous morning on the trail, unwind a few miles eastward at Tunnels Beach, a favorite among locals for some of the best snorkeling on the north shore.
-A two-mile stretch of sand with a commanding view of Bali Hai, Tunnels Beach is a draw for both novices and veterans, boasting both a large reef near shore and a series of hidden caverns beneath the waves.
+It’s a draw for both novices and veterans alike, as this two-mile stretch of sand offers commanding views of Bali Hai, a large reef near the shore, and a series of hidden caverns beneath the waves.

 Sundown, You Better Take Care

-Report to Hanalei Bay by mid-afternoon, where Captain Sundown’s Nā Pali Coast sunset charter will be waiting for you and a small group of lucky travelers.
-While some experienced adventurers opt to kayak this 16-mile stretch, Captain Sundown’s catamaran tour is a less strenuous—but equally thrilling—way to view the knife-edge cliffs of the Nā Pali Coast.
-For the next three hours, you’ll ride coastal swells as the sun shines its orange light on this prehistoric landscape.
-And really, there’s no better way for this long weekend to end than by sailing into the sunset.
+Report to Hanalei Bay by mid-afternoon, where Captain Sundown’s Nā Pali Coast Sunset Charter will be waiting for you and a small group of lucky travelers.
+Some experienced adventurers opt to kayak this 16-mile journey, but Captain Sundown’s catamaran tour is a less strenuous—and equally thrilling—way to view the knife-edge cliffs of the Nā Pali Coast.
+For the next three hours, you’ll ride coastal swells, admire a prehistoric landscape, and bring this long weekend to a close by sailing into the sunset.

 A Few Notes